vyperlang/vyper/docs/structure-of-a-contract.rst

   def bid(): // Function
     // ...

-:ref:`Function-calls` can happen internally or externally and have different levels of visibility (:ref:`visibility-and-getters`) towards other contracts.
-Functions must be decorated with either @public or @private.
+Function calls can happen internally or externally and have different levels of visibility (see :ref:`structure-decorators`) towards other contracts.
+Functions must be decorated with either
+@public or @private.

+.. _structure-decorators:

 Decorators
 ----------